berakpaijo/Raylib-Tetris-pp/README.md

 ## What's new?
 In this update, it added customizations to the game.
 This means you can now easily customize the game using the source code.

+In this new patch, you can easily configure the theme without entering the inner source code (such as the ones inside `/src/` and `/include/`).

 Things that you can customize are the font (dir `/font/`), sounds (dir `/sounds/`), and theme (dir `/themes/`).

 For further documentation, you can read the [`CUSTOMIZATION.md`](https://github.com/berakpaijo/Raylib-Tetris-pp/blob/main/CUSTOMIZATION.md)